olol2/Conor_Keenan_Project/README.md

 These are external inputs that are **not** created by `main.py`:

 - `data/raw/Odds/results/*/E0.csv`
-  Premier League match odds and results from [football-data.co.uk].
+  Premier League match odds and results from [football-data.co.uk] scraped using src/data_collection/download_odds.py
   One CSV per season (2019–2020 to 2024–2025).
   ->mainly used for ranking difficulty of games for each team and obviously results.

 - `data/raw/understat_player_matches/understat_player_matches_*.csv`
-  Per-player, per-match statistics (minutes, xG, xA, goals, assists) scraped from Understat **once** using a separate script.
+  Per-player, per-match statistics (minutes, xG, xA, goals, assists) scraped from Understat **once** using src/data_collection/understat_fetch_players.py
-  The scraping code is not part of the main pipeline; the cleaned CSVs are provided here as starting data.
+  ->mainly used for player statistics used in both proxies

 - `data/raw/pl_prize_money.csv`
-  Data was manually imported from the official Premier League website, showing a table of rankings and prize money per year.
+  Data was manually imported from the official Premier League website, showing a PDF table of rankings and prize money per year.
+  ->used to calculate "price of a point" used in DiD

 ### Processed inputs (`data/processed/`)